SiddheshDMunagekar/Flightfare/README.md

 # Model
-Random Forest REgressor model is deployed on google drive with shareable link.
+Random Forest Regressor model is deployed on google drive with shareable link.

 # Front end:
 Front end is developed using Streamlit in python in flights.py file.